 If a child is finding the questions too easy:

-If they answer the questions quickly and easily, each set of questions will become more challenging until they’re at the right level for them
+Each set of questions will become more challenging until they’re at the right level for them

 If a child is finding the questions too difficult:

-Encourage them to have a go or skip any questions they’re unsure about
+encourage them to have a go or skip any questions they’re unsure about

-If they take a long time to answer questions, take multiple attempts, answer a question incorrectly or skip any questions, Doodle will know that the level is too high.
+if they take a long time to answer questions, take multiple attempts, answer a question incorrectly or skip any questions, Doodle will know that the level is too high.
 It’ll decrease the difficulty with each question set.